okstate-maps/okscaug2019/README.md

-# scaug2019
+# OKSCAUG 2019
-Presentation for SCAUG 2019 in Tulsa, OK.
+Presentation for OKSCAUG 2019 in Oklahoma City, OK.